-The company’s current Net Asset Value continues to decline at $5.28 per share as of March 31, 2021.
+The company’s Net Asset Value has continued to decline at $5.32 per share as of September 30, 2021.
 Shares of Sierra Income Corp recently sold on Central Trade and Transfer, a secondary market for alternative investments, for just $2.06 per share.
-This may signify big losses for investors since the original offering price was $10 per share.

 Disappointing Distribution Rate